-A taxpayer cannot keep retirement funds in his or her account indefinitely.
-The taxpayer generally has to start taking withdrawals from his or her IRA or retirement plan account when he or she reaches age 72.
+In 2024, a taxpayer cannot keep retirement funds in his or her account indefinitely.
+The taxpayer generally has to start taking withdrawals from his or her IRA or retirement plan account when he or she reaches age 73.
 Roth IRAs do not require withdrawals until after the death of the owner.

-These minimum distribution rules apply to: (110)
+These minimum distribution rules apply to: (91)

 - Traditional IRAs.

 - SEP IRAs.

 - SIMPLE IRAs.

-- ➤ 401(k) plans.
+- 401(k) plans.

-- ➤ 403(b) plans.
+- 403(b) plans.

-- ➤ 457(b) plans.
+- 457(b) plans.

 - Profit sharing plans.

 - Other defined contribution plans.